 mini futures.
 But what is the likely drawdown?
 (Note: As of late 2011, it appears that

 Mr. Hales no longer sells this trading system.)

 Building a spread between a fixed-income ETF and Treasury futures.

 - Finding Seasonal

 - Using ANOVA to identify seasonal patterns in futures spreads.

 - A model for predicting the short-term direction of US interest-rate

 swap spreads.
 (Implemented in SAS.
 They made me use it.
 PDF)

-a quantitative developer in the Chicago area who builds analytics for
+is a quantitative developer in the Chicago area, writing software for

 O'Reilly Media, available either from the publisher